1Hoppi/AuthenticationService/README.md

 ```
 ## Issues

-At start or after making changed to the project (especially to .proto files), you might need to go through some dependency updating sequences.
+At start or after making changes to the project (especially to .proto files), you might need to go through some dependency updating sequences.
 Try using one of these commands:

 ```bash